Class Meetings: PUNJ 1B Weekly Schedule

 See the flyer for more information.
 Course taught by Prof Singh.

 Punjabi Language has a history of more than 100 years in California.
 Sikh Pioneers published Punjabi newspapers in 1913 from San Francisco.
-They bought a Printing Press and produced a lot of literature for freeing India from the British control.
-Their dream was to make India a sovereign nation: "United States of India."
+They bought a Printing Press and produced a lot of literature for liberating India from the British control.
+Their dream was to make India a free nation, "United States of India."

 Punjabi Alphabet writing guide